 BLOGMAS DAY 8

-After the huge success of the Anastasia Beverly Hills Modern Renaissance Palette, (my favourite eyeshadow palette EVER, here’s my review) everyone was expecting great things when it’s “sister” the Subculture palette was released.
+After the huge success of the Anastasia Beverly Hills Modern Renaissance Palette, (take a look at my review) everyone was expecting great things when it’s “sister” the Subculture palette was released.
 The palette sparked lots of debate within the beauty community.
 There was lots of discussion surrounding the choice of colours, as they are pretty bold.
 I managed to convince myself that I can rock shades like this but I can understand why some people were terrified when they saw a mustard yellow.

 I decided that I had to try this controversial product for myself and I bought myself the Subculture palette during summer, as I was wearing lots of bold eye looks during these months and thought this palette would be perfect for just that!
 It retails at £43 on their website *distant screams from my bank account* The packaging is made from a beautifully soft and a flocked teal coloured, crushed velvet material which definitely makes it feel more expensive, almost identical to the MR palette.
 There are 14 shades (11 mattes and 2 metallics and 2 duo chromes) A majority of the shades are warm and muted with some retro 70s vibes (YES PLEASE).
 When looking at the shadows all together, it reminds me of mid-century modern interiors, I LOVE IT.
 The shades are also quite grungy and autumnal in that there are some mustard yellows and khaki greens with some coppers and golds too.